Public address

 A PA system is versatile and suits many types of applications.

 In retail environments, the PA system can be used to play recorded or live informative messages, updates, and audio commercials.
 In schools or production facilities you might want to play bells or signals at specific hours, for example, for breaks.
 You can use the PA system to call someone to a specific area, such as a colleague to the checkout counter, or a student to the principal’s office.
-There is also a possibility to play background music, for example, from a radio station or a commercial provider of background music.
-You can set up priorities so that the music can be interrupted by urgent messages.Security
+There is also a possibility to play music from a radio station or a commercial provider of music.
+You can set up priorities so that the music is muted for announcements.

 By integrating the PA system with video surveillance, you can set the systems up so that video events automatically also trigger audio clips, typically dogs barking or a voice message, to discourage unwelcome individuals.